Themba-M-max/mini-portfolio-SovTech/README.md

 # A mini portfolio for SovTech :+1:
-A mini web application displaying my interest towards applying to SovTech
+A mini web application in reactJS

 # Getting started
 The following are instructions on how to run the application